Tunnel Boring Machines

 How do they work?

-- The first part uses a rotating cutter head that excavates through the ground and disposes of the excavated rock and soil via a conveyor belt or pipes that run through and behind the TBM.
+- excavating rock and soil with a rotating cutter head at the front of the machine before it is transported via a conveyor belt or pipes running through and behind the TBM

-- The second element involves erecting pre-cast concrete segments from within the TBM, which provides a final lining to support the ground and minimise groundwater seepage into the tunnel.
+- progressively lining the tunnels with pre-cast concrete segments from within the TBM to support the ground and minimise groundwater seepage into the tunnel.

-At the start of the process, a large shaft is dug from ground level down to where the TBM needs to start tunnelling.
-The TBM is lowered into the shaft in sections and assembled before it begins excavating towards a station or tunnel entrance.
-It is then 'pulled' through an excavated station box to begin excavating the next section of tunnel, or extracted at a station or retrieval shaft and taken back to the launch site to start digging another section.
-The eventual sequence of the Metro Tunnel TBMs will be determined by the appointed contractors.
+At the start of the process, a deep launch shaft is dug from the surface to where the TBM needs to start tunnelling.
+The TBM is then lowered by crane into the shaft in sections and assembled before it begins excavating towards a station or tunnel entrance.
+It is then 'pulled' through an excavated station box to begin excavating the next section of tunnel, or extracted via a retrieval shaft and taken back to a launch shaft to start digging another section.

-The TBM launch site for the western section of the project will be likely located at Arden station and a TBM retrieval site is planned for the western tunnel entrance area.
+The TBM launch shaft for the western section of the project will be located at the Arden Station site, with a TBM retrieval site in Kensington near the western tunnel entrance.

 A range of activities need to take place around the TBM launch shafts to support tunnelling operations.
-These include office and site facilities, the processing and management of excavated material prior to disposal, as well as storage of the concrete segments used to line the tunnels.
-There will also be cranes installed to lower the TBM components into the shaft.
-A concrete plant within the Arden station site will produce the concrete segments, which will be transported by road to the eastern section of the project.
+These include site facilities, the processing and management of excavated material prior to disposal, as well as storage of the concrete segments used to line the tunnels.